marinaongithub/password-genarator/README.md

 ## Description

 This application can be used to generate a random password of at least 8 characters but no more than 128.
-The user can chose to include at least one of the following type of characters:
+The user can choose to include at least one of the following type of characters:
 - special characters
 - numeric characters
 - lowercase characters